Rich, Creamy Garlic Aioli Sauce

 - To make aioli with an immersion blender: Place 1 egg, chopped garlic clove, and 4 tsp lemon juice in the bottom of an immersion blender cup or glass jar that is large enough to fit the blender.
 Pour ½ cup canola oil on top.
 Place the immersion blender head into the bottom of the cup, then switch on.
 As you're blending, slowly lift and lower the immersion blender head until all of the oil is emulsified.
 Proceed to step 4.

 - Whisk in the olive oil by hand.
 Transfer the mixture to a large mixing bowl, then very slowly stream in ½ cup extra virgin olive oil while continuously whisking.
 If you add the oil in too quickly, it will not emulsify.
 Do this slowly, a few drops at a time or a slow, steady stream of olive oil, and once it's all incorporated, you'll be rewarded with thick, creamy aioli.
-Season with ½ tsp Kosher salt and ¼ tsp black pepper.
+Season with 2 Tbsp fresh herbs, if using (like chopped tarragon), ½ tsp Kosher salt and ¼ tsp black pepper.
 Stir well, then serve immediately or refrigerate.

 Notes